|Like many Victorian natural philosophers,

 (1904); criticism: Slocum (1955); Fonselius

-et al. (1956); however, some evidence for a gradual increase was summarized
+et al. (1956) with graph; however, some evidence for a gradual increase was summarized

 by Junge (1958); measurements are reviewed by

 Bolin (1972); From and Keeling (1986).
 BACK

 17. E.g., it "may require a period of [data] collection of many

 decades to detect the real trends" according to Eriksson and Welander

 19. Lotka (1924).

 22. Critic: G.C.
 Simpson.
 For additional discussion and

 23. This section is condensed from a more detailed published